 I am currently trained at a CST II level.

-This modality is often incorporated into my therapeutic sessions, however a full cranial treatment can be transformational.
+This modality is often incorporated into my therapeutic sessions.
 Its subtlety creates the space for a deeply relaxing, and amazingly informative experience.

 Therapeutic Prenatal Massage